xijiang/pop-simulation/README.md

 * Upper triangle is the factor.
 * Rank is returned as long.
 * No dimension range check.
+* Optimization will be done later.

+### fntpcd.cpp
+* phenotype simulation with an A matrix.
+* Output: pa ma genotype phenotype

+### ggtpt.cpp
+* Sample QTL loci and effects.
+* Simulate genotypes and phenotypes with Laplacian distribution.

 ## Data files